The Amaranth Enchantment by Julie Berry

 - Common qualities of the book-aunt:

-- hip in some way (also know as cool, rad, possibly even hot)
+- young, or young-at-heart - hip in some way (also know as cool, rad, possibly even hot)

 - is in touch with reading material that would be of interest to the younger person, based on their age, gender, sexuality, hobbies, and other personal interests